ILL-DIE-TRYING/phph1/README.md

   1.Create a PHP class with every API call in it.
     a.
 I have 61 of 63 methods completed
     b.
-I am waiting for information from Harmony on the last two
+I am waiting for information from the Harmony team on the last two methods

   2. Optimize and modernize the class code reassess the PHP code logic and revamp if necessary
     a. ~98% complete as of 2022-4-6.